AAM77/AAM_ETM/README.md

 # AAM Event Task Manager (AAM ETM)

+## [ NOTE ]: I will be returning to this app to clean up the code and add more features as soon as I finish the Flatiron School curriculum.

 ## Background

 The inspiration for this app came during an attempt to plan a board game night with friends.
 In the end we did it over text message, but I wanted to see if I could build an app on Rails that could help us with THIS.